nitundatta8/Pierres-bakery/README.md

 1. Clone this repository from GitHub.
 2. Open the downloaded directory in a text editor of your choice.
   (VSCode, Atom, etc.)
 3. Make sure that C#/.netcore2.2 is installed on your computer.
+4. Ensure that  MySQL Community Server is installed on your computer.
+5. Within the PierresBakery directory add your MySQL password to the appsettings.json file.
+* "Server=localhost;Port=3306;database=pierres_bakery;uid=root;pwd=YOURPASSWORDHERE;"
+* Make any other changes needed if you have an alternative server, port, or uid selected.
+These are the default settings.
-4. For launching the program navigate to the _HairSalon_ directory and run _dotnet build_.
+6. For launching the program navigate to the _PierresBakery_ directory and run _dotnet build_.
+7. Then run _dotnet ef database update_.
-5. Next,run _dotnet run_ command in the same directory to to open a live server w/auto updated viewing.Then navigate to localhost:5000/.
+8. Finaly,run _dotnet run_ command in the same directory to to open a live server w/auto updated viewing.Then navigate to localhost:5000/.

 #### If you need to install and configure MySQL:
 1. Download the MySQL Community Server DMG file [here](https://dev.mysql.com/downloads/file/?id=484914) with the "No thanks, just start my download" link.